milosdjakonovic/srcadapt/readme.md

 data-lg="images/imageofmin1200.jpg" />
 ```

-You have noticed that this image contains transparent 1px x 1px GIF as `src`.
+You have noticed that this image contains transparent 1x1px GIF as `src`.
 That is going to be "adapted".
 You have also noticed `data-xs`, `data-sm`, `data-md`, `data-lg` attributes which means, for those who haven't used Bootstrap's grid system:

 attr     | meaning
 -------- | ---